gdhjktru/hyrun/README.md

 ## checking on jobs

-hyrun.get_status() is similar to run with steps 1.-3., 7. and 10.-12. then the current status is fetched from the scheduler and returned as a string. if Fetch results=True, the results are copied back and the outputs are return.
+hyrun.get_status() is similar to run with steps 1.-3., 7. and 10.-12. then the current status is fetched from the scheduler and returned as a string. if Fetch results=True, the results are copied back and the outputs are returned.

 ## fetching results